Eleven Madison Park's Granola

 Tools

-• Mixing Bowl with Silicone Bottom - I always reach for this bowl when mixing by hand.
+• Mixing Bowl with Silicone Bottom - I usually reach for this bowl when mixing by hand.

-• Baking Sheet - I have been using the same two Chicago Metallic baking sheets for many moons now.
+• Baking Sheet - I've been using the same two Chicago Metallic baking sheets for many years.
 Though I had no idea what brand or type of sheet to buy at the time (I probably still don't), my pans have done a great job.
-Cookies and roasted vegetables all come out perfectly.

 Ingredients